UCI-GDIM31/w0-setup-check-in-cinnamonbreadd/README.md

 ## Introduction

 1. Tell me a little bit about yourself and your interest in games!
 Be sure to include your preferred name and pronouns, and talk a little bit about what games you like to play, why you’re taking the class, any prior experience you have with game development, and what kind of games you hope to build.
+Hello my name is Benjamin Chang and I like to play a lot of different games both virtually and physically.

-2. Which of the following best describes your major?
+3. Which of the following best describes your major?
 Please specify if not GDIM.

     - [ ] Game Design & Interactive Media
     - [ ] Computer Science or related major (CS, CSE, Data Science, Informatics, etc) (please specify)
     - [ ] Art-related major (please specify)
     - [ ] Undecided
-    - [ ] Other (please specify)
+    - [-] Other (please specify)

-3. What are you hoping to get out of this class?
+4. What are you hoping to get out of this class?
+Learning the process to Game design
-4. What, if anything, are you nervous about for this class?
+5. What, if anything, are you nervous about for this class? n/a

 ## Prior Experience